John Everett Millais: Legacy

 When Millais died in 1896, the Prince of Wales (later to become King Edward VII) chaired a memorial committee which commissioned a statue of the artist.
 The statue, by Thomas Brock, was installed at the front of the National Gallery of British Art (now Tate Britain) in the garden on the east side in 1905.
 On 23 November that year, the Pall Mall Gazette called it "a breezy statue, representing the man in the characteristic attitude in which we all knew him".
 In 1953, Tate director Norman Reid attempted to have it replaced by Auguste Rodin's John the Baptist, and in 1962 again proposed its removal, calling its presence "positively harmful".
 His efforts were frustrated by the statue's owner, the Ministry of Works.
 Ownership was transferred from the Ministry to English Heritage in 1996, and by them in turn to the Tate.
 In 2000, under Stephen Deuchar's directorship, the statue was removed to the side of the building to welcome visitors to the refurbished Manton Road entrance.
 In 2007, the artist was the subject of a major retrospective at Tate Britain, London visited by 151,000 people.
 The exhibition then traveled to the Van Gogh Museum, Amsterdam, followed by venues in Fukuoka and Tokyo, Japan, and seen by over 660,000 visitors in total.

 Millais's relationship with Ruskin and Effie has been the subject of several dramas, beginning with the silent film The Love of John Ruskin from 1912.
 There have also been stage and radio plays and an opera.
 The 2014 film Effie Gray, written by Emma Thompson, featured Tom Sturridge as Millais.
 The Pre-Raphaelites have been the subjects of two BBC period dramas.
 The first, entitled The Love School, was shown in 1975, starring Peter Egan as Millais.
 The second was Desperate Romantics, in which Millais is played by Samuel Barnett.
 It was first broadcast on BBC 2 Tuesday, 21 July 2009.
 Laurie Kynaston portrayed Millais in the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory (2023).

+Millais's Ophelia provided inspiration for the cover art for Taylor Swift's 2026 album, The Life of a Showgirl, the lead single of which is "The Fate of Ophelia".